 A companion book, Women: The National Geographic Image Collection, which contains nearly 450 photographs including those in the exhibition, will be available for purchase in the Museum Store.

-WOMEN is developed and traveled by the National Geographic Society.
+The exhibit is organized and traveled by the National Geographic Society.